PYangLab/DeepMerge/README.md

 + `--modality3`: The name of the third modality, e.g., ATAC.

 ## Visualisation
-We utilize t-SNE visualization as an effective method to compare and evaluate the data both before and after being noemalised by DeepMerge.
-This approach provides a clear visual representation of the data distribution and highlights the impact of DeepMerge on the overall structure of the dataset.
-The t-SNE visualization of the original, unprocessed data is displayed here, allowing for a comprehensive comparison with the results obtained after the application of DeepMerge.
+We utilize t-SNE visualization as an effective method to compare and evaluate the data both before and after being normalised by DeepMerge.
+This approach provides a clear visual representation of the data distribution and highlights the integration performance of DeepMerge.
+The t-SNE visualization of the original, unprocessed data is:

 <img width=50% src="https://github.com/liuchunlei0430/DeepMerge/blob/main/img/original.png"/>